 Aboriginal student outcomes

 The Australian government wants all NSW school students to reach their potential, including Aboriginal and Torres Strait Islander students.
-Currently, Aboriginal students are under-represented in the top two NAPLAN bands.
-The NSW state priorities call on all staff to work to increase the proportion of Aboriginal and Torres Strait Islander students in the top two NAPLAN bands for reading and numeracy by 30%.
-The Council of Australian Governments (COAG) published the COAG Statement on the Closing the Gap Refresh 12 December 2018.
+Currently, Aboriginal students are under-represented in the top two NAPLAN bands and in HSC attainment.
+The NSW Premier Priorities call on all staff to work to:

 The Wellbeing Framework (2015) states that Aboriginal students will have an individual personalised learning pathway (PLP).
 Personalised learning pathways are an effective methodology for having a positive result on the educational and wellbeing outcomes of Aboriginal students and schools are encouraged to implement them using Aboriginal Background equity loading funding.
 Personalised learning pathways can include the critical work that might occur at key transition points for Aboriginal students (from home to school, Year 6 to Year 7, Year 10 to Years 11 and 12 and from school to work or further study).